 Philippine Airlines negotiated a deal at the end of 2007 with CAIC to invest $50m in the construction of maintenance, catering and ground handling facilities at DMIA.
 The deal was closed by the end of the first quarter of 2008 and the facilities will now be constructed concurrently with the airport's second phase of expansion.

 Philippine Airlines would like to use the airport as a hub to fly to Hong Kong, Singapore, Macau, Bangkok and also Taipei.
 The Philippine government has also improved the viability of the airport by relaxing rules on foreign budget carriers using the airport as a stopover point to other Asian countries.

 In April 2008 two projects were agreed with contractors as part of phase two.
 The first was the Global Gateway logistics park, which will be located at Industrial Estate 5 on a 125ha site and will be developed by Kuwait Gulf and Link (KGL) for an investment of $25m.
-In addition a new 10ha maintenance, repair and overhaul (MRO) facility is being set up to service wide-bodied and narrow-bodied aircraft.
-The company responsible for the MRO will be the Singapore Airlines Engineering Company (SIAEC).
+In addition construction on a new 10ha maintenance, repair and overhaul (MRO) facility to service wide-bodied and narrow-bodied aircraft was started in November 2008.
+The company responsible for the MRO is the Singapore Airlines Engineering Company (SIAEC).

 Diosado Macapagal master plan

 The 2025 master plan puts forward far-reaching plans for the construction of a Y-shaped passenger terminal with 126 air bridges (19 for the A380).

 In addition there will be an X-shaped satellite concourse with 79 air bridges (12 for the A380) and also a midfield air traffic control tower.
 A third parallel runway is planned along with new taxiways and aprons and a new cargo terminal complex.